afnog/sse/virtualization/presentation.md

 ???

-Juju can manage VMs on:
+Juju can provision virtual machines on:

 * commercial providers (e.g. EC2)
 * our OpenStack cluster